Highlights

 Planting & Potting Up

-Its very important that you do not remove the ties that hold the willow whips in their decorative design.
-Recommended planting depth is roughly 15cm.
+Its very important that you do not remove the ties that hold the Willow Twist in its decorative design.

 However, I cannot stress this enough, do not let the Willow Twist dry out.